lextm/blog/_posts/2013/2013-2-2-how-to-use-nuget-on-mono-part-iv.md

 Can't find custom attr constructor image: /home/lextm/Downloads/ConsoleApplication3/.nuget/NuGet.exe mtoken: 0x0a000018
 ```

-If you happen to meet the same exception message after following http://docs.nuget.org/docs/contribute/setting-up-the-nuget-development-environment, please don't panic as this is by design.
+If you happen to meet the same exception message after following [this article](http://docs.nuget.org/docs/contribute/setting-up-the-nuget-development-environment), please don't panic as this is by design.
 The NuGet site steps will generate binaries compiled against .NET 4.5 profile, which is not yet available in Mono stable releases (2.10.\*).
 You have to use Visual Studio 2010 to build the binaries (Core and CommandLine projects).

-[Update: the exception is not Mono alone.
-If you run a .NET 4.5 program on .NET 4 you might hit the same, http://www.mattwrock.com/post/2012/02/29/What-you-should-know-about-running-ILMerge-on-Net-45-Beta-assemblies-targeting-Net-40.aspx]
+> Update: the exception is not Mono alone.
+If you run a .NET 4.5 program on .NET 4 [you might hit the same](http://www.mattwrock.com/post/2012/02/29/What-you-should-know-about-running-ILMerge-on-Net-45-Beta-assemblies-targeting-Net-40.aspx).

 Well, if you find that you cannot open the two projects correctly in VS2010, please go to `Build\NuGet.Settings.targets` file, and change